-(2) The six Innovation goals include FDA clearance of existing products, progress milestones of product development projects and achievement of a pre-determined vitality index.
-The five Clinical Science goals encompasses trial approvals and specific enrollment levels for our clinical trials.
-There were six Training and Education goals that involved addition of new faculty, training minimums for specific courses and development of training courses and databases.
+(2) Functional objectives include the following (a) four Innovation goals include FDA 510k submissions and progress milestones of product development projects, (b) seven Clinical Science goals related to PMA submissions, new clinical trial protocol approvals and specific enrollment levels for our clinical trials as well as publication submissions, and (c) four Training and Education goals that involved minimum training enrollments for specific courses and development and endorsement of training programs.

 For the named executive officers, the base salary and target annual incentive were determined in accordance with the Company's executive compensation philosophy and objectives described above, and as part of the Chief Executive Officer's annual compensation and performance review.
-For non-strategic metrics, performance between goals is linearly interpolated.
-These amounts for 2018 are as follows:
+Performance between goals is linearly interpolated.
+The Compensation Committee approved a 2019 incentive program that would have enabled these executive officers to earn the target and maximum incentives set forth below as a percentage of their base salaries.